-When it comes to solar panel manufacturers, there is no shortage of options for homeowners in 2017.
+When it comes to solar panel manufacturers, there is no shortage of options for homeowners in 2019.
 Solar panel technology is improving every year, and many solar panel companies offer products that boast both high conversion efficiency numbers as well as impressive long-term warranties.
 SunPower is the leader with regard to efficiency across the board while LG solar panels are known for top tier design and aesthetic, but companies like Canadian Solar offer much more appealing prices for their solar panels.
 How do the top PV manufacturers stack up?
 We’ll help you compare and contrast your options among the industry leaders – SunPower, Panasonic, Canadian Solar, and LG.Continue reading

 One of the things you may have questions about as you shop around for a solar system is where the solar panels are manufactured.
 This article will help you determine whether a panel’s country of manufacture should be a key consideration for you.

 *Note: If you are looking for information on the 30% tariff levied on solar panels by the Trump Administration, read our complete analysis here.

 Does it matter where solar panel companies are based and where they make the panels?

 When it comes to quality, the mention of any country’s name will evoke an association; each nation has its own brand image, which may or may not be justified.
 You as a smart solar shopper, however, will want to look at the facts in order to make a more well-informed decision.
 Our recommendation is to judge each panel by its own merits.

 What if the country of manufacture is important to me?

 This doesn’t mean that country of origin is never important, of course: everyone has their own preferences.
 For example, many Americans would prefer solar panels made in the USA to ones that are imported, whether for patriotic reasons or because they trust the ‘American-made’ brand for quality.